INSIDE: Everything you need to know about what to take to Bali for babies & toddlers

 - Dampen a face cloth with bottled water and drape around the kids’ necks to keep them cool

-- Use the muslin wrap to ward off mozzies on the pram or stroller, and to keep the wind off on breezy days
+- Use a muslin wrap to ward off mozzies on the pram or stroller, and to keep the wind off on breezy days

-- The muslin wrap is also a fabulous sunshade on car windows, and over the pram
+- The muslin wrap is also a fabulous sunshade on car windows when you hire a Bali driver for the day, and over the pram

-- Pack each child’s clothes and accessories into their own travel cube.
+- Pack each child’s clothes and accessories into their own large size travel cube.
 We do not go anywhere without these.